AGORI-Studios/Rit/README.md

 - Run the game via dragging and dropping the folder onto the love.exe file
 - Play the game!

+- If you get a crash, add [discord-rpc.(dll/dylib)](https://github.com/discord/discord-rpc/releases/tag/v3.4.0) to your love installation folder.

 Add songs to the %appdata%\rit\songs folder in their respective folders.
 (Quaver in quaver, osu in osu, etc.)

 ### How to contribute